-Are you someone that wants to help global causes around the world but unsure what you can do?
+Are you someone that wants to help global causes and issues happening around the world but unsure what you can do?
 Well, one of the ways is to get involved in volunteering projects such as through sites like Workaway.
 But for those that can’t provide hands-on help you could also just donate and support a charity instead.
-Here are suggestions of charities that help causes all over the world.
-Below you will find a brief description on the charity and their work and links so that you can go to their site and support them.

 Concern provides aid to the poorest people across the world.
 They now have a team of over 3,500 skilled professionals and work across 25 countries to provide food, education, and other solutions to help battle poverty.

 A few of the countries they provide support in include Pakistan and Afghanistan, places in Africa such as Chad, Libera, Malawi, as well as Haiti in the Caribbean and Syria, Lebanon and Turkey in the Middle East.
 They also help after natural disasters and conflicts.

 Each year they work with over 25 million people who live on less than $2 per day.
 85% of the money they make through donations is spent on relief and development efforts.
 The rest goes towards education, governance and fundraising.